The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

 \subsection{Community-Based Crisis Intervention: (Prosocial) Advance Directives}

 Research and media reports have discussed the potential for individuals to develop emotional dependence on AI chatbots, to the point that it interferes with daily functioning.
-For example, Fang et al.~\cite{fang2025ai} found that individuals who believed chatbots were sentient were more likely to have high levels of emotional attachment to the chatbot, and were similarly more likely to engage in extended periods of compulsive chatbot use that negatively influenced day-to-day functioning.
+For example, Fang et al.~\cite{fang2025ai} found that individuals who believed chatbots were sentient were likelier to have high levels of emotional attachment to the chatbot, and were similarly likelier to engage in extended periods of compulsive chatbot use that negatively influenced day-to-day functioning.
 Similarly, Shen and Yoon~\cite{shen2025dark} describe how modern AI chatbot interfaces can often contain dark patterns that incentivize users to continue to engage with chatbots, including responses that are more immediate and agreeable than what an individual might encounter in offline contexts.
-Indeed, Laestadius et al.~\cite{laestadius2024too} find that users’ relationships with a companion chatbot frequently paralleled maladaptive and dependent offline relationships.
+Indeed, Laestadius et al.~\cite{laestadius2024too} find that users’ relationships with companion chatbots frequently paralleled maladaptive offline relationships.

 In community-based crisis intervention, for individuals who consistently experience mental health crises, one common mechanism towards interpretable care is the \textit{advance directive}, which is a document that ``[describes] an individual’s preferences around their treatment if they are in crisis''~\cite{pendse2024advancing}.
 Pendse et al.~\cite{pendse2024advancing} and Morrin et al.~\cite{morrin2025delusions} have both discussed digital advance directives as one potential means to ensure that people are able to access support that is acceptable to them (rather than escalating to law enforcement or authorities) when experiencing crisis.
 At a corporate level, OpenAI has proposed mechanisms to engage close contacts if a user appears to be experiencing crisis~\cite{openai_helping_2025}.